-$$P(p_g^{min} \le \bar{p}g - \alpha_g \sum{j \in \mathcal{W}} \boldsymbol{w}j \le p_g^{max}) > 1 - \epsilon_g.$$ (1.18)
+$$P(p_g^{min} \le \bar{p}g - \alpha_g \sum{j \in \mathcal{W}} \boldsymbol{w}j \le p_g^{max}) > 1 - \epsilon_g.$$ (1.19)

 1.7.
 CC-OPF: Brief Discussion of Solution Methodology.
-Our methodology applies and develops general ideas of [41] to the power engineering setting of generation re-dispatch under uncertainty.
-In Section 2.1 we will provide a generic formulation of our chance-constrained OPF problem that is valid under the assumption of linear power flow laws and statistical independence of wind fluctuations at different sites, while using control law (1.17) to specify standard generation response to wind fluctuations.
-Under the additional assumption of Gaussianity, this generic formulation is reduced to a specific deterministic optimization problem of Section 2.2.
-Moreover this deterministic optimization over \overline{p} and α is a convex optimization problem, more precisely, a Second-Order Cone Program (SOCP) [13, 28], allowing an efficient computational implementation discussed in detail in Section 2.3.
-We will term this SOCP, which assumes point estimates for the wind distributions, the nominal problem.
-As indicated above, we also discuss how the SOCP formulation can be extended to account for data-related uncertainty in the parameters of the Gaussian distributions in Section 2.4, obtaining a robust version of the chance-constrained optimization problem.
+Our methodology applies and develops general ideas on chance-constrained optimization [42] to the setting of OPF under uncertainty.
+In Section 2.1 we will provide a generic formulation of our chance-constrained OPF problem that is valid under the assumption of linear power flow laws and statistical independence of wind fluctuations at different sites, while using control law (1.18) to specify standard generation response to wind fluctuations.
+Under the additional assumption of Gaussianity, in Section 2.2 this formulation is reduced to a deterministic convex optimization problem, more precisely, a Second-Order Cone Program (SOCP) [12, 27]; an efficient computational implementation is discussed in Section 2.3.
+We will term this SOCP, which assumes known values of the wind distribution parameters, the nominal problem.
+In Section 2.4 we extended the formulation to account for data-related uncertainty in the parameters of the Gaussian distributions.

-Let us emphasize that many of our assumptions leading to the computational efficient nominal formulation are not restrictive and allow natural generalizations.
-In particular, using techniques from [41], it is possible to relax the phenomenologically reasonable but approximately validated assumption of wind source Gaussianity (validated according to actual measurements of wind, see [12, 32] and references therein).
+Many of our assumptions are not restrictive and allow natural generalizations.
+Using techniques from [42], one can relax the assumption of wind source Gaussianity.
 For example, using only the mean and variance of output at each wind farm, one can use Chebyshev's inequality to obtain a similar though more conservative formulation.
-And following [41] we can also obtain convex approximations to (1.14) which are tighter than Chebyshev's inequality, for a large number of empirical distributions discussed in the literature.
-The data-robust version of our algorithm provides a methodologically sound (and computationally efficient) means to protect against data and model errors; moreover we will perform (below) out-of-sample experiments involving the controls computed with the nominal approach; first to investigate the effect of parameter estimation errors in the Gaussian case, and, second, to gauge the impact of non-Gaussian wind distributions.
+And following [42] we can also obtain convex approximations to (1.14) which are tighter than Chebyshev's inequality, for a large number of empirical distributions discussed in the literature.
+The data-robust version of our algorithm provides a methodologically sound (and computationally efficient) means to protect against data and model errors.
+Additionally out-of-sample experiments (below) involving the controls computed with the nominal approach (first to investigate the effect of parameter estimation errors in the Gaussian case, and, second, to gauge the impact of non-Gaussian wind distributions) indicate robustness.